glauberportella/password-hash/README.md

 # Contributing

-Any help on test and improve this class is welcome.
+Any help on testing and improvements in this class is welcome.
 Fork the repo and send a PR.

 # License